eeropomell/react-three-fuiber/README.md

 This repo contains the source code for the overlays and effects used in Testausserveri ry's livestreams (Testauslive)

+Better README is coming

 ## Features / Plan

-- The parametric URL specifies what background and other elements to display, e.g:
-     - `localhost:3000/scene?background=tunnel&foreground=timer&timerText='Stream Starts Soon!'&timerCountDown=100000`
-     - `localhost:3000/scene?background=microchip&foreground=credits&creditsText='....'`
+- Host uses the script in `control/index.js` to control the stream, e.g change scenes or trigger the intro cinematic

+- Overlays - e.g Timer, Facecam Containers - are made in CSS

-- Three.js is used to create the special effects
+- Three.js is used to create the special effects in the background

 ## Development